ocaml-opam/opam-0install-solver/README.md

 project-local opam root, or a duniverse build) this is not necessary, and we can get a solution much faster by using a different algorithm.

-This package uses 0install's solver with opam packages.
+This package uses 0install's (pure OCaml) solver with opam packages.

 # Usage